Installing orcharhino Server

 • A working internet connection, either directly or by using an HTTP/HTTPS proxy.

-ATIX AG does not support using third party repositories on your orcharhino Server or orcharhino Proxies.
+ATIX AG does not support using third party repositories on your orcharhino Server or orcharhino Proxy Servers.
 Resolving package conflicts or other issues due to third party or custom repositories is not part of your orcharhino support subscription.
 Please contact us if you have any questions.

 System Requirements